 💤 "Sleep Hygiene: 10 Habits to Sleep Better Every Night"

-Sleep Hygiene: 10 Habits to Sleep Better Every Night
+😴 Sleep Hygiene: 10 Habits to Sleep Better Every Night

-1. Stick to a Consistent Sleep Schedule
+1. Stick to a Sleep Schedule

 2. Create a Relaxing Bedtime Routine

-3. Limit Screen Time Before Bed
+3. Avoid Screens Before Bed

-4. Make Your Bedroom a Sleep-Friendly Space
+4. Make Your Bedroom Sleep-Friendly

-6. Get Exposure to Natural Light During the Day
+6. Get Natural Light During the Day

-8. Limit Naps During the Day
+8. Limit Daytime Naps

 9. Manage Stress and Anxiety